 pah-sta eh faj-o-le

-There are several differences between pasta fagioli and minestrone, but here are the most notable:
+There are several differences between pasta Fagioli and minestrone, but here are the most notable:

-Minestrone – this is a loaded vegetable soup with legumes, green vegetables, root vegetables and stock and often times is a base to other Italian soups where you add in proteins.
+- Minestrone – this is a loaded vegetable soup with legumes, green vegetables, root vegetables, and stock and often times is a base to other Italian soups where you add in proteins.
 This is more complex with a lot more ingredients.

-- CHEF NOTE: Both soups are different in flavor and both are worth a make during the cold winter months.
+Both soups are different in flavor and both are worth a make during the cold winter months.

 When it comes to using beans in this recipe I always prefer to use dry beans.
 They have more flavor and I can control the texture with how much I cook it.
-For example, canned beans are over done already so when you cook them, they turn into mush.
+For example, canned beans are overdone already so when you cook them, they turn into mush.
 Beans should have texture and plenty of shape when cooking and eating.

-The most classic bean to use in a pasta fajioli is a borlotti bean but those are hard to find here in the United States, which is why I used a fantastic alternate in Bob’s Red Mill Cannellini Beans.
+The most classic bean to use in a pasta Fagioli is a borlotti bean but those are hard to find here in the United States, which is why I used a fantastic alternate in Bob’s Red Mill Cannellini Beans.
 It’s a great Italian bean and will be perfect in this soup.

 Add your beans to a container and add cold water until it is 4” over the top of the beans and let sit overnight.
 Simple drain, rinse and use!